CIRAIG/IWP_Reborn/Methodology/Climate change.md

 considered affected whenever their niche habitat temperature is exceeded for 5 consecutive years.
 This definition is based on the article of Trisos et al. 2020 (https://doi.org/10.1038/s41586-020-2189-9) which is also used by Iordan-Vasquez et al. 2023 (https://doi.org/10.1016/j.resconrec.2023.107159).
-The latter is the basis of the equivalent indicator in the GLAM methodology.
+The latter is the basis of the equivalent climate change ecosystem quality indicator in the GLAM methodology.

 ##### 3.2.2.2.1 Data sources
 The niche temperature of each species is defined "using the	maximum	mean annual	temperature experienced	across the